- GMAT & GRE Tools

-The Telfer School of Management has partnered with Kaplan to provide candidates with discounted GMAT prep classes and free GMAT practice tests.
-Telfer candidates are now eligible to receive 10% off the price of a Kaplan prep class and are provided with the full GMAT test day experience.
+Telfer candidates are now eligible to receive 10% off the price of a Kaplan prep class and are provided with the full GMAT or GRE test day experience.

-Each prep class includes 13 sessions with Kaplan GMAT’s top faculty featuring Flex Sessions, revised GMAT materials prepared for each exam and free make-up sessions—in person and through their video-based Lessons-on-Demand.
-It offers the most Integrated Reasoning preparation of any major GMAT prep provider, with a dedicated teaching session, a Lesson-on-Demand, and full-length, scored Integrated Reasoning sections in all 9 CATs.
+Each prep class includes 13 sessions with Kaplan GMAT’s top faculty, featuring Flex Sessions, revised GMAT materials prepared for each exam and free make-up sessions—in person and through their video-based Lessons-on-Demand.
+It offers the most Integrated Reasoning preparation of any major GMAT prep provider, with a dedicated teaching session, a Lesson‑on‑Demand, and full-length, scored Integrated Reasoning sections in all nine CATs.
 On top of this, you will receive over 160 hours of instruction and practice, including over 5,000 practice items and 9 full-length computer adaptive tests (CATs) in the format of the GMAT.

-Kaplan encompasses three pillars in which it was founded on:
+Kaplan encompasses three pillars on which it was founded:

 - Proven Leader in GMAT prep: More people get into business schools after taking a Kaplan prep class than any other prep course.